vedlai/OpenAISwiftDI/README.md

 When using `URLSessionOpenAIProvider`, Completions and Chat Completions streams are limited to iOS 15+ and macOS 12+.

-Sample `View`s are limited to iOS 15+ and macOS 12+ because of `.task`, their purpose is to be quick prototypes that demostrate functionality.
+Sample `View`s are limited to iOS 15+ and macOS 12+ because of `.task` & `.textSelection(.enabled)`, their purpose is to be quick prototypes that demostrate functionality.

 **License**